sbabcoc/Selenium-Foundation/README.md

 ### Support for Frame-Based Components and Shadow-DOM Hierarchies

 **Selenium Foundation** provides base classes for modeling frame-based components and shadow-DOM hierarchies.
 These base classes handle the specific details of interacting with these DOM features through the underlying Selenium API, managing search context and driver targeting for you.
-The implementation of each component is totally dedicated to the functionality of the elements you're modeling - never cluttered with boilerplate code to switch driver focus or traverse into shadow hierarchies.
+The implementation of your components will be totally dedicated to the functionality of the elements you're modeling - never cluttered with boilerplate code to switch driver focus or traverse into shadow hierarchies.

 ### Landing Page Verification / Model-Directed Navigation